Why use mocks #

 Most automated tests are unit tests: tests that check a single function at a time, rather than the entire app.
 “Units” refer to parts of your code that can be tested in isolation.
 This may be a standalone function or a single class.

-However, classes usually depend on other classes to run properly.
-A Car class may depend on an Engine class.
-You need to provide these dependencies for the Car to work, but it’s hard to write tests in isolation if you’re also configuring the Engine at the same time.
+to work, but it’s hard to write tests in isolation if you’re also configuring the Engine

 You can work around this problem by creating fake versions of the dependencies.
 These fake classes are called “mocks”.
 You can configure mocks in many different ways to be suitable for a variety of unit tests.
 They can throw an error if the tested class calls unexpected methods on the mock, or allow any methods to be called and automatically provide fake results.
 You have fine control over the behaviour of every method on a mock, so your test can handle all the possible edge cases.